xamarin/xamarin-forms-samples/UserInterface/Animation/Basic/README.md

 ---
 name: Basic Animation
-description: The `ViewExtensions` class provides extension methods that can be used to construct simple animations.
-This sample demonstrates creating and cancel...
+description: The ViewExtensions class provides extension methods that can be used to construct simple animations.
+This sample demonstrates creating and canceling animations using the ViewExtensions class.
 topic: sample
 languages:
 - csharp